 Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

-The big, beautiful country of Zambia is situated in the heart of the African sub-continent, largely untainted by commercial tourist development, but nevertheless well-equipped to allow visitors to experience the warmth, excitement, challenges and adventures of Africa.
-Zambia beckons with an abundance of natural attractions and extreme sports, which has earned it the reputation of being the 'adventure centre' of the continent.
+The big, beautiful country of Zambia is situated in the heart of the African sub-continent, and is largely untainted by commercial tourist development.
+Nevertheless, it is well equipped to show visitors the warmth, excitement, challenges and adventures of Africa, and it offers an abundance of natural attractions and extreme sports, which has earned it the reputation of being the 'adventure centre' of the continent.

-The country's prime attraction is the spectacular, breathtaking Victoria Falls on the Zambezi River between Zambia and Zimbabwe.
-Not only do the falls provide unmatched scenery as the water plunges into the depths of the gorge, but they are also the setting for a multitude of adrenaline pumping activities, like whitewater rafting, bungee jumping from the 364 foot (111m) high bridge, canoeing, abseiling, micro-lighting over the falls, elephant-back safaris, jet-boating through the rapids and much more.
+The destination's prime attraction is the spectacular, breathtaking Victoria Falls on the Zambezi River between Zambia and Zimbabwe.
+Not only do the falls provide unmatched scenery as the water plunges into the depths of the gorge, but they are also the setting for a multitude of adrenaline pumping activities, such as whitewater rafting, bungee jumping from the 364 foot (111m) high bridge, canoeing, abseiling, micro-lighting over the falls, elephant-back safaris, jet-boating through the rapids and much more.

 If travellers prefer dry land, Zambia offers dozens of superb game parks stocked with a profusion of birds and wildlife.
 Chief among the parks is South Luangwa National Park.
 Centred on the most intact major river system in Africa, it hosts a huge concentration of game.
 The legendary 'Zambian walking safari' originated in this park and still offers one of the finest ways to experience the African wilderness.

-Zambia introduces foreigners to some of the best natural attractions and adventurous activities that Africa has to offer.
-Tourism is concentrated around a few major attractions in the country.
-Lake Kariba draws many visitors and is a hub for fishing, boating, wildlife safaris and watersports, and Livingstone is the gateway to the wonders of Victoria Falls and the mighty Zambezi River.
+Zambia introduces foreigners to some of the best natural attractions and adventurous activities the continent has to offer.
+Tourism is concentrated around a few major sights, such as Lake Kariba, which is a hub for fishing, boating, wildlife safaris and watersports, and Livingstone, the gateway to the wonders of Victoria Falls and the mighty Zambezi River.
 Zambia also has some excellent wildlife reserves.

 Kafue National Park is one of the largest nature reserves in Africa, spanning a diverse 8,650 square miles (22,400 sq km), which makes it roughly the size of Wales.
-Vast swathes of Kafue have yet to be explored and developed, making it a wonderful destination for those who want a real African adventure.
+Vast swathes of Kafue have yet to be explored and developed, so it's a wonderful destination for those who want a real African adventure.
 Although the headquarters of the park are in the south, the southern region is actually less visited and more rundown; the real gem of the park is the flooded grasslands ecoregion in the north, which includes the Busanga Swamp.
 These rich lands support large herds of herbivores and their natural predators and the area is also noted for its birdlife.
-Visitors are likely to see lions, cheetahs, elephants, zebras and a host of other species in their natural environment while exploring Kafue.
-Besides enjoying the wildlife through safaris, visitors can enjoy abundant bird watching and fishing.
-Kafue is a 224 mile (360km) drive west of Lusaka, and a short two-hour drive from Livingstone, but some of the park's interior roads are dilapidated, especially in the rainy season, making the park accessible only to 4x4s or chartered flights.
-There are now a number of great safari camps and game lodges in and around the reserve and infrastructure is gradually improving.

 Livingstone is a historic colonial city on the southern border of Zambia.
-Also known as Maramba, the town was incorporated as part of Northern Rhodesia under Cecil John Rhodes, and gained prominence in the 19th century as a trading hub for passage across the Zambezi River.
-As trade and industry in the region has declined, the town has embraced the tourist trade that comes naturally to it.
+Also known as Maramba, the town was incorporated as part of Northern Rhodesia under British mining magnate and politician, Cecil John Rhodes, and gained prominence in the 19th century as a trading hub for passage across the Zambezi River.
+As trade and industry in the region have declined, the town has embraced the tourist trade that comes naturally to it.
 Located just six miles (10km) from the Zambezi River, Livingstone is a popular gateway to the mighty Victoria Falls and has benefitted from the hordes of tourists that flock there every year.
-Its colonial past means the city has a number of historical buildings, and several decent museums devoted to archaeology, history, ethnography, geology, railways, and of course the town's namesake: David Livingstone.
-Livingstone also has a surprisingly festive nightlife, with a number of bars and clubs frequented by tourists and expats.
-Its thriving backpackers' scene makes it a favourite with budget travellers.
-That said, there are also some luxury lodges nestled into gorgeous riverside settings.
+Its colonial past means the city has a number of historical buildings, and several decent museums.

 Lake Kariba is the largest artificial lake in the world, and a very popular tourist destination in Zambia (and Zimbabwe).
-A number of game and safari parks ring the lake on both the Zambian and Zimbabwean sides, and tour operators offer a number of water activities such as boat and pontoon cruises.
+A number of game and safari parks ring the lake on both the Zambian and Zimbabwean sides, and tour operators offer a number of water activities, such as boat and pontoon cruises.
 The best way to experience the vast body of water is to hire a houseboat, though there are a variety of accommodation options for those who prefer to sleep on land, including campsites, luxury lodges and self-catering chalets.
 All budgets will find something on offer.
 Lake Kariba is an excellent place to see wildlife, but foreigners should be wary of hippo and crocodiles when swimming in Kariba, and on the banks.
-The facilities around the lake are good, with entertainment available at the casino and hotel complexes.
-Also, travellers will appreciate Lake Kariba's famously beautiful sunsets.
-Those who are planning a houseboat holiday should time their trip so they can witness the full moon rising over the water, which is quite a magical experience.

 The majestic Victoria Falls, or Mosi-oa-Tunya (the Smoke that Thunders), are located on the Zambezi River, on the border of Zambia and Zimbabwe.
 Explorer David Livingstone named the falls for Queen Victoria when he first saw them in 1855.
 One of the seven natural wonders of the world, the falls have been attracting travellers and adventure seekers for decades; its pounding waters creating a mist that can be seen for miles and the sound of the falls, especially in the rainy season (November to April), make it difficult to hear anything else.
-There is a trail that runs along the cliff adjacent to the waterfall which visitors can use to reach the scenic viewpoints, and a helicopter tour is a phenomenal way to see the falls from above.
-Although it is only accessible at certain water levels, and is certainly not for the faint of heart, there is also a natural pool right above the falls called the Devil's Punch Bowl; swimming just above the lip of the pounding waterfall is an amazing thrill.
-Guided tours to the falls are available from Livingstone, but it is easy to explore without a guide.
-Many tourists like to see the falls from the Zimbabwean side as well (especially during the dry season when the Zambian side gets quite dry) and crossing the border is usually quick and painless as the officials are accustomed to visitors popping over just to see the falls.
+There is a trail that runs along the cliff adjacent to the waterfall, which visitors can use to reach the scenic viewpoints, and a helicopter tour is a phenomenal way to see the falls from above.

 Lusaka's humid subtropical climate is heavily influenced by its high-altitude location.
 The city experiences hot summers and warm winters, with little variation in temperature.
-Winter, from May to July, sees temperatures move between 78°F (26°C) and 92°F (33°C).
-In summer, from September to January, Lusaka's temperatures range from 87°F (31°C) to 104°F (40°C).
-Lusaka experiences distinct wet and dry seasons.
-The wet season lasts from November to April, when precipitation amounts to between three inches (76mm) and 10 inches (245mm) of rainfall per month.
+Winter, from May to July, sees temperatures move between 78F (26C) and 92F (33C).
+In summer, from September to January, Lusaka's temperatures range from 87F (31C) to 104F (40C).
+Lusaka experiences distinct wet and dry seasons, with the wet season lasting from November to April, when precipitation amounts to between three inches (76mm) and 10 inches (245mm) of rainfall per month.
 Humidity regularly exceeds 80 percent during the rainy season.
 From May to September, Lusaka experiences very little rainfall.

-Zambia is warm all year round, but has three distinct seasons.
-Between December and April the weather is hot and wet; from May to August it is cooler and dry; between September and November conditions are hot and dry.
-The rains come earlier and last longer the further north in Zambia one ventures, and the east generally receives more rainfall than the western lowlands.
-The Zambian summer, between November and March, can get swelteringly hot, with the average temperatures ranging between 77°F and 95°F (25°C and 35°C), while in winter, between May and August, the temperature range becomes far greater with temperatures measuring anywhere between 43°F and 75°F (6°C and 24°C).
-Autumn and spring are short in Zambia; there aren't really four distinct seasons.
-During the rainy season, roads often become impassable due to mud and potholes, and many attractions are unreachable; as a result, many camps close during this time and it is not an easy time to visit.
+Zambia is warm all year round but has three distinct seasons.
+The weather is hot and wet between December and April, cooler and dry from May to August, and hot and dry between September and November.
+The rains come earlier and last longer the further north in Zambia travellers venture, and the east generally receives more rainfall than the western lowlands.
+The Zambian summer, between November and March, can get swelteringly hot, with the average temperatures ranging between 77F and 95F (25C and 35C), while in winter, between May and August, the temperature range becomes far greater, as temperatures can measure anywhere between 43F and 75F (6C and 24C).
+Autumn and spring are short in Zambia and aren't really distinct seasons.
+During the rainy season, roads often become impassable due to mud and potholes, and many attractions are unreachable, meaning many camps close.
 The best time to visit Zambia is between June and September, when the nights are cold but the days are usually sunny and pleasant, and game viewing is at its best.

 The Zambian currency is the Kwacha (ZMW), and is divided into 100 ngwee.
 It is best to bring US Dollars or Pounds Sterling, which can be exchanged at the many bureaux de change found in the main towns; visitors should avoid exchanging money outside of banks or respected hotels.
 While most of the tourist hotels, restaurants, travel agents and larger shops, especially in Lusaka and Livingstone, accept credit cards, many outlets in the rural areas do not and deal only in local currency.
 ATMs are available in Lusaka and some of the major towns.
 Banking hours vary but are usually 8.30am to 3.30pm on weekdays and mornings on Saturdays.